 Smart people learn from their SUP foil mistakes; even smarter people learn from the SUP foil mistakes of others.

 We’re strong believers of that concept when it comes to learning how to SUP foil.
-Some things you just have to learn for yourself, like muscle memory, balance and weight distribution and how the foil feels and behaves as it flies through the water.
-Other lessons you’d be a lot better off learning from the mistakes of others; like the guy who spent a week failing because his stabilizer wing was upside down, or the many who tried to learn with a full-size mast instead of a short one.
+Some things you just have to learn for yourself – like muscle memory, balance, weight distribution, and how the foil behaves as it glides through the water.
+Other lessons, though, you’d be a lot better off learning from the mistakes of others.

 1. Improper foil assembly and maintenance